grafana/agent/docs/sources/static/set-up/deploy-agent.md

 ## For scalable ingestion of traces

 For small workloads, it is normal to have just one Agent handle all incoming spans with no need of load balancing.
-However, for large workloads there it is desirable to spread out the load of ingesting spans over multiple Agent instances.
+However, for large workloads it is desirable to spread out the load of processing spans over multiple Agent instances.

 To scale the Agent for trace ingestion, do the following:
 1. Set up the `load_balancing` section of the Agent's `traces` config.